audioxide/data/data/posts/20190622-reviews-baroness-gold-and-grey.md

   concept deserves admiration, and the songwriting is satisfying on the whole, but it’s missing the finishing touch.
 week: 197
+blurb: Gold & Grey strives to be an epic of sorts, with its sprawling tracklist and adventurous sonic deviations.
+Despite some frustrations, it largely succeeds.
 ---
 author: André
 review: >-